opensciencegrid/dosar/docs/Materials/09-SimpleDAG.md

 Queue
 ```

-Make sure you've built the =simple= program.
+Make sure you've built the `simple` program.
 If you need to, go back to [the instructions for your first job](https://github.com/opensciencegrid/dosar/blob/master/docs/Materials/03-FirstManagedJob.md) to do it again.

 We are going to get a bit more sophisticated in submitting our jobs now.
 Let's have three windows open.
-In one window, you'll submit the job.
-In another you will watch the queue, and in the third you will watch what DAGMan does.
+In one window you'll submit the job.
+In the second you will watch the queue.
+And in the third you will watch what DAGMan does.

 First we will create the most minimal DAG that can be created: a DAG with just one node.
-Put the text below into a file named =simple.dag=.
+Put the text below into a file named `simple.dag`.

 ```
 job simple submit